AndreaRoberti/robotics_course/robotics_base/readme.md

 - Open one of the simulated scene you can find in *coppelia_scenes* folder

 ###
-In CoppeliaSIM folder we have two different scenes:
+In CoppeliaSIM folder we have different scenes:

-- panda.ttt
-- sphere.ttt

-In the second scene we have a simple sphere, that will publish the position of the sphere.
+In the Sphere scene we have a simple example with just a sphere, that will publish the position of the sphere.
 So you can play with this scene

 ```
 sphere_pub = simROS.advertise('/sphere/pose','geometry_msgs/PoseStamped')